 Gretsch G5420T Electromatic Hollowbody

 The Gretsch is one of the most beautiful, distinctive guitars on the market.
-It’s a HollowBody with major electric capabilities.
+It’s a Hollowbody with major electric capabilities.
+It's my personal pick for the best hollowbody electric guitar under $1000.
 It’s got a timeless, single-cutaway maple body with a maple neck and rosewood fretboard.
 Gretsch was the axe of choice for superstars like Tom Petty, Chet Atkins and Bo Diddley.
 If you’re a country, indie or blues fan, this is a perfect fit for you.

 ESP LTD KH-602 Kirk Hammett